Okhla Bird Sanctuary metro station

 The Okhla Bird Sanctuary metro station is located on the Magenta Line of the Delhi Metro.
-It is located near the Okhla Bird Sanctuary, one of the 466 IBAs (Important Bird Areas) of India.
+It is located in the Okhla Bird Sanctuary, Sector 94, Noida, Uttar Pradesh, India. which is one of the 466 IBAs (Important Bird Areas) of India.

 Station

 Location

-The Okhla Bird Sanctuary metro station is situated outside Delhi in Noida on the Magenta Line of Delhi Metro.
+The Okhla Bird Sanctuary metro station is situated in Noida, Uttar Pradesh.
+It is bounded by the Yamuna river on one side (across from Kalindi Kunj) and the Noida-Greater Noida Expressway on the other side.
+It is very close to the Okhla Bird Sanctuary.

 Station layout

 Facilities

 The station has the following facilities: